kiendinh-agilityio/html-css-training/README.md

-Content of the training process
 - Complete the Design and build websites book in a week
 - Understand css and html knowledge